 She is the main contact for all inquiries regarding membership.
 Her resourcefulness to assist VIATEC members on a day-to-day basis provides her with a sense of fulfillment and accomplishment knowing that she is working in a innovative and entrepreneurial community.

 Some of her other Mad Hatter hats entail accounts receivable, administration, procurement, and negotiations.

 Not many people decide where they will attend college while they’re still in grade 5, and actually follow through.
 Tessa first visited Victoria when her class from Burnaby took a field trip to learn about the Legislature.
 As she ate her paper bag lunch beside the “Welcome to Victoria” flower sign in the inner harbour, she took it all in, sighed with relief, and told her best friend, “I’m going to move here one day.”

 Sure enough, she moved to Victoria at the age of 18 and lived at the Ocean Island Backpackers Inn for 5 months in order to meet new people and get to know the city.
 She took every “-ology” course Camosun College had to offer before submerging herself in the Applied Communication Program and graduating in 2009 (writing, graphic design, video, radio, photography, communications).
 While in school, she was the Editor in Chief for Nexus Newspaper and travelled across Canada for Canadian University Press Conferences.

 Tessa started her career with the Victoria Chamber before finding VIATEC.
 She worked for VIATEC from 2011-2013 before heading to Vancouver.
-She’s back after getting some experience in the hospitality and retail industries, and couldn't be happier to be home and working with her favourite team.
+She returned in March, 2015 after getting some experience in the hospitality and retail industries, and couldn't be happier to be home and working with her favourite team.